 Where is Christmas Acres located and when is it open?

 Christmas Acres is located at 18481 Impala Ave., seven miles west of Le Mars, Iowa.
-For 2022, the season opens on Saturday, Nov 19th, and runs through Dec 31st.
+For 2023, the season opens on Friday, Nov 17th at 5pm and runs through Dec 31st.
 Each night, weather permitting, the lights are on from 5 pm to 10 pm.
 The lights are NOT on display during rain or heavy snow, you can call 712-533-6176 to check on the status.

 What can you expect at Christmas Acres?